Advice for before you buy

 You will be seen and serviced by a “hearing instrument specialist” salesperson.
 The training for this position is a work requirement under supervision or in NYS, 3 months of coursework to obtain a certification.
 Companies that typically employ hearing instrument specialists are Miracle-Ear, Starkey and Beltone.

 - If you are concerned about a child with potential hearing loss, they should see their pediatrician for a recommendation to a pediatric Audiologist or ENT.

 - If improperly fitted, a PSAP has the ability to actually harm your hearing.

-- These devices will not last as long a well-engineered hearing instrument, so expect to replace them every 2-3 years, even with a warranty.
+- These devices will not last as long as a well-engineered hearing instrument, so expect to replace them every 2-3 years, even with a warranty.

 When in doubt, seek out professional help.
 There is much more to a hearing-instrument fitting than just making things louder.
-Professionally fitted, high-quality hearing instruments and assistive devices have the ability to help you hear better in all listening situations, and often for less money than you might expect.
+Professionally fitted, high-quality hearing instruments and assistive devices have the ability to help you hear better in all listening situations and often for less money than you might expect.

 Links for more information:

 NIH – National Institute on Deafness and Other Communication Disorders – Over the Counter Hearing Aids